COLORADO FISHING REPORT

 Need an Arkansas River map?

-The Roaring Fork River is still fishing well.
-The hot fall fishing is upon us.....especially on the overcast days.
-The river is still floatable at 700 cfs but it is getting bony, especially for a hard boat.
+The Roaring Fork River is fishing fair.
+The river is still floatable at 520 cfs but it is very bony, especially for a hard boat.

-The fish are looking for BWO nymphs most days regardless if a hatch materializes.
-The fish are getting more selective so drop your fluorocarbon tippet down to 4x, or even 5x, and consider using a dry fly for your indicator instead of a Thingamabobber.
+The fish are getting more selective so drop your fluorocarbon tippet down to 4x or 5x, and consider using a dry fly for your indicator instead of a Thingamabobber.
 You might even have to lose the bead on your smaller nymphs.

 Need a Roaring Fork River map?

-Streamers can be effective early and late in the day.
+Last thought: Streamers and eggs seem to be most effective early and late in the day.

 We'll make it easy.
 Click here to order a selection of flies chosen to consistently produce trout on the Dream Stream.